-History of County Wexford Education Centre
+History of Wexford Education Support Centre

-Co.
-Wexford Education Centre is one of twenty-one full-time Education Centres throughout the country which provides support for teachers, schools, principals, Boards of Management and allied school personnel in counties Wexford, Carlow and South Wicklow.
+Wexford Education Support Centre, is one of twenty-one full-time Education Centres throughout the country which provides support for teachers, schools, principals, Boards of Management and allied school personnel in counties Wexford, Carlow and South Wicklow.
 Co.
 Wexford Education Centre provides training, development and support for teachers and the wider school community, both in terms of meeting locally researched and identified teacher and school community needs and through involvement in National In-service Programmes.

 We also provide specific support to Carlow Education Centre which is one of nine part-time Education Centres in the country.
 The Education Support Centres of Ireland (ESCI) is the umbrella organisation of the 21 full-time and 9 part-time Education Centres throughout Ireland.
 It represents the interest of the ESCI network as a whole.
 Each Education Centre has a defined geographical area of responsibility, our Education Centre forms part of Region 3 along with Kilkenny Education Centre and Waterford Teachers’ Centre.